fun things to do in Fort Lauderdale, Florida

 While the venue is a little out of the way from the main haunts, about a 30-minute drive away, it’s an essential activity for any nature lover!

-Key West snorkeling trip from Fort Lauderdale
+Key West trips from Fort Lauderdale

 An island-city famous for its Caribbean atmosphere, nightlife, water sports, and beaches, Key West is an unmissable destination for anyone traveling to southern Florida.